pyeventsourcing/esdbclient/README.md

 to replay the entire history.

 We will use a separate stream for an aggregate's snapshots that is named after the stream used for recording its events.
-The name of a snapshot stream will be constructed by prefixing the aggregate event stream with `'$snapshot-'`.
+The name of the snapshot stream will be constructed by prefixing the aggregate's stream name with `'$snapshot-'`.

 ```python
 SNAPSHOT_PREFIX = '$snapshot-'